kaushar-b/cardiovascular-risk-ml/README.md

 We used a clean, de-identified subset from Kaggle:
 → https://www.kaggle.com/datasets/aasheesh200/framingham-heart-study-dataset

-This dataset is **unique** compared to smaller/static ones (e.g., UCI Heart Disease) — it captures **longitudinal patterns** from real people, making it ideal for meaningful risk assessment and interpretability (key Byte2Beat goals).
+This dataset is **unique** compared to smaller/static ones (e.g., UCI Heart Disease), it captures **longitudinal patterns** from real people, making it ideal for meaningful risk assessment and interpretability (key Byte2Beat goals).

 ### What We Built
 - **ML Model** — XGBoost classifier trained to estimate 10-year CVD risk (binary outcome: developed event or not within follow-up)